 Why Did My Macarons Spread Quickly Once Piped?

 Spreading is often due to thin batter, caused by overmixing or under-whipped egg whites.
 Your cookie batter should be thick, yet runny enough to fall into a ribbon when you lift the spatula.

 Either one works!
-Keep in mind that cookies baked on silicone may need to be in the oven a little longer than those baked on parchment paper.
-The slightly see-through, so it’s great if you’re planning to follow a template when piping your macarons.
+Cookies baked on silicone may need to be in the oven a little longer than those baked on parchment paper.
+The slightly see-through nature of parchment paper makes it the best option for following a template when piping your macarons.
 Simply place the print-out template under the parchment paper and pipe perfect macarons every time.

 A Few More Things to Keep in Mind:

 - Use a digital scale to help measure ingredients properly

 - Sift almond flour and confectioners’ sugar to get rid of lumps